 without forcing, is most effective.

-realised that my daughter was playing with me.
+realized that my daughter was not settling at bedtime, for no 'legit' reason at all.
 She was totally fine,

-did not need night feedings anymore and had learnt to soothe herself to
+did not need night feeds anymore and had learnt to soothe herself to

 sleep quite well since she was eight months old.